lukes/nano-stream-x/README.md

 A tiny and performant server that streams blocks as they are processed by a [Nano currency](https://nano.org/) node to a socket for other processes to receive.

-This package is the base library for other `nano-stream` npm packages, which receive the stream and turn it into something else.
+This package isn't intended to be used by itself, but instead is the base library for other `nano-stream` npm packages which receive the stream and turn it into something else.

 See: